github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

   --github-site [URL]

-  The Enterprise Github site where your project is hosted.
+  The Enterprise GitHub site where your project is hosted.

   --github-api [URL]

-  The enterprise endpoint to use for your Github API.
+  The enterprise endpoint to use for your GitHub API.

   --simple-list